-The good news is that most self-storage insurance policies will cover the perils listed above.
-It is worth noting that this list does not cover flood insurance.
-That is usually purchased separately.
+The good news is that most self storage insurance policies will cover the perils listed above.
+(It is worth noting that this list does not cover flood insurance.
+That is usually purchased separately.)
 These types of exceptions are worth keeping note of as floods are quite common and can do a great deal of damage.
-Self-storage insurance policies may include other exclusions, such as damaged caused by vermin.
+Self-storage insurance policies may include other exclusions, such as damage caused by vermin.
 As with any insurance policy it is important to read the fine print carefully!

 Should I Purchase Self-Storage Insurance Coverage?

-Self-storage companies often require proof of insurance that all or most items stored will be covered.
+Self-storage companies often require proof of insurance coverage for all or most items stored.

 It can be covered in a few different ways.
-The first option is to check and see if your homeowner’s or renter’s insurance policy extends to your items that are stored outside of your home or apartment.
-If covered under your existing policy, you can prove your insurance to the storage company to save from purchasing an additional policy.
-To see if your policy extends to self-storage, contact your insurance company directly.
+The first option is to check and see if your renter’s or homeowners insurance policy extends to your stored property outside of your home or apartment.
+If covered under your existing policy, you can provide proof of your existing insurance to the storage company to save from purchasing an additional policy from a third party.
+To make sure your policy extends to self storage, contact your insurance company directly.

 You need to be wary though that your insurance policy from your homeowner’s insurance may have limitations for covering items offsite.
-Items in a storage unit may only cover up to 10 percent of the policy limit under home insurance.
+Items in a storage unit may only cover up to 10% of the policy limit under home insurance.
 If your current policy is for $100,000, then your insurer would pay for $10,000 worth of damages.
-If you need more insurance to cover the extra items in your storage unit, look below for further self-storage unit options.
+You might need more insurance coverage if you plan on storing valuables like appliances or a car.
+If so, look below for further self storage insurance options.

 Specific Self-Storage Insurance Policies

-If you know that your current possessions are worth more than 10 percent of your homeowner’s policy or you don’t have a renter’s or home insurance, you are going to want to purchase self-storage tenant insurance to cover your items.
+If you know that your current possessions are worth more than 10% of your homeowner’s policy or you don’t have a renter’s or home insurance, you are going to want to purchase self-storage tenant insurance to cover your items.

-Storage facilities have made it easy to buy directly from them by offering tenant insurance programs.
+Most storage facilities offer insurance directly, like tenant insurance programs.
 These options offer the minimum basic essentials, and usually have a coverage limit of around $2,500-$5,000.
 For those with items more expensive than that, purchasing an external self-storage insurance policy may be the way to go.

-Purchasing an external self-storage insurance may be the way to go if you aren’t covered by homeowner’s or renter’s and need more than a basic form of insurance to cover all your items.
-A specific self-storage insurance covers hazards that are tailored to the possible encounters related to self-storage units.
+Purchasing third party storage insurance may be the way to go if you aren’t covered by homeowner’s or renter’s and need more than a basic form of insurance to cover all your items.
+Specific storage unit insurance covers hazards that are tailored to the possible encounters related to storage units.
 This makes is easier to file claims if something does happen.